darlean-io/darlean.ts/examples/src/oracle/1_the_basics/readme.md

 The actor is registered as `singular`, which means (in actor terminology) that there can never be more than 1 instance active within the entire cluster of an actor of the same type and id.

 > The opposite of `singular` is `multiplar`, which means (in actor terminology) that the same actor *can* be active multiple times at the same time within the cluster.
-We'll get back to this in [Part 2](../2_oracle_as_a_service/).
+In general, singular actors are also known as *virtual* actors; multiplar actors are also known as *service* actors.
+But more on this in [Part 2](../2_oracle_as_a_service/).

 The `creator` function is the heart of the suite.
 It is invoked by the framework when someone wants to invoke actions on an actor that does not (yet) exist in memory.
 The provided `context` object (see [IActorCreateContext](https://docs.darlean.io/latest/IActorCreateContext.html)) provides useful information, such as the `Id` for which a new actor instance should be created.

-In our example, we use the `Id` field to determine the topic: We have committed ourselves to use the first field of the id to contain the topic.
-We extract just the knowledge for this topic from our entire knowledge base, and pass this specific topic knowledge to the constructor of the `OracleActor`.
+In our example, we use the `Id` field to determine the topic.
+Remember that we have committed ourselves to use the first field of the id to contain the topic, extracting the topic from the id is simple.
+We extract just the bit of knowledge for this one topic from our entire knowledge base, and pass this specific topic knowledge to the constructor of the `OracleActor`.

 # The entry point